Guide to Saint Gaudens Double Eagles

-The design was the result of collaboration between President Theodore Roosevelt and sculptor Augustus Saint-Gaudens.
+The design of the series was the result of a historic collaboration between President Theodore Roosevelt and sculptor Augustus Saint-Gaudens.
 The president had expressed disapproval of the current circulating coin designs, all of which had been in use for more than half a century.
-He wanted America’s circulating coins to be objects of beauty and expressions of our national identity.
+He wanted America’s coins to be objects of beauty and expressions of national identity.
 He chose America’s most renown sculptor for the task of redesigning all United States circulating denominations.
 Ultimately, Saint-Gaudens was only able to redesign the double eagle and eagle before his death in 1907.